Bernie Sanders 2020 presidential campaign: Campaign

 On March 15, 2019, Sanders' campaign announced that its workers had unionized with UFCW Local 400, making it the first-ever major presidential campaign with a unionized workforce.
-The Sanders' campaign has promised to offset its greenhouse gas emissions while traveling by contributing to renewable energy projects.
+The Sanders campaign promised to offset its greenhouse gas emissions while traveling by contributing to renewable energy projects.

 Staff and leadership

 On February 21, 2019, Sanders' campaign announced its national campaign co-chairs: Ben & Jerry's co-founder Ben Cohen, Rep. Ro Khanna, Our Revolution president Nina Turner, and San Juan mayor Carmen Yulín Cruz.

-The campaign manager is Faiz Shakir, the political director is Analilia Mejia, and the communications director is Carli Stevenson.
-Other staff and advisors include deputy political director Sarah Badawi and senior advisor for the campaign Chuck Rocha; deputy press secretary Belén Sisa; senior advisors Phillip Agnew, Pete D’Alessandro and Kurt Ehrenberg; and foreign policy advisor Matt Duss.
-Shakir's role as campaign manager may make him the first Muslim campaign manager for a major party U.S. presidential campaign, and the first Pakistani-American to hold the position.
+The campaign manager was Faiz Shakir, the political director was Analilia Mejia, and the communications director was Carli Stevenson.
+Other staff and advisors included deputy political director Sarah Badawi and senior advisor for the campaign Chuck Rocha; deputy press secretary Belén Sisa; senior advisors Phillip Agnew, Pete D’Alessandro and Kurt Ehrenberg; and foreign policy advisor Matt Duss.
+Shakir's role as campaign manager may have made him the first Muslim campaign manager for a major party U.S. presidential campaign, and the first Pakistani-American to hold the position.